brandonmarshal/lsx-demo-theme/logs/week13/logs-week13-day2.md

 ## Time Logs

 -   2.0 hrs – Completed the course I started yesterday - https://app.asana.com/1/1152726221312/project/1211170302971594/task/1211693001586023
+-   2.0 hrs - Created ALL SCF Fields and groups and exported the JSON to use in my scf vendor on my plugin.

 ---

 ## Notes

 -   I really like the course "Creating 4-page business website".
 It showed me a lot of approaches to research and page creation and editing.
+-   My plugin is currently creating duplicates of the Fields and CPT's so I need to get that fixed so I can move on.